arskom/spyne/doc/source/manual/highlevel.rst

 In a nutshell
 ^^^^^^^^^^^^^^

-So in a nutshell, your code is inside a @rpc-wrapped method in a ServiceBase child, wrapped by a decorator, which are grouped in an Application instance, which communicates with the outside world using given interface and protocol classes, and which is finally wrapped by a client or server transport that takes the responsibility of moving the bits around.
+Your code is inside @rpc-wrapped methods in ServiceBase children, which are grouped in an Application instance, which communicates with the outside world using given interface and protocol classes, and which is finally wrapped by a client or server transport that takes the responsibility of moving the bits around.

 What's next?
 ------------